I make my living providing successful ADHD treatments.

 Also, diet and exercise play a large role in overall optimum functioning and can also alleviate the symptoms of Attention Deficit Hyperactivity Disorder.
 (See ADHD diet and ADD natural remedies).
 Yoga and meditation can also be effective.

 Another valuable resource is this highly recommended book: Parenting Children With ADHD: 10 Lessons That Medicine Cannot Teach.
-See my full list of recommended ADHD books.

 The bottom line is that there is a variety of effective ADHD treatments.
 Over time sufferers will find what works for them individually to help them lead happy and productive lives.